Tools and Tricks That Help Me Focus Daily (And Write WAY Faster) as a Blog Writer and Strategist

 I had NO CLUE how much those little red dots were stressing me out, so I left those notifications off and life is good.

-5. Customized the dock on my Mac and removed what I don’t use
+Customize the dock on your Mac and remove what you don’t use

 If you have a Mac, you know the dock at the bottom of your home screen that displays all of your apps?